larry-lw-chan/GoTi/README.md

 make seed
 ```

 Goti also makes heavy use of [SQLC](https://sqlc.dev/) for generating database query code.
-Use the following Make shortcut for easy SQLC generation (fill ? with appropriate package name):
+Use the following Make shortcut for easy SQLC generation (fill ? with appropriate internal package name):

 ```
-make package=? sqlc
+make internal=? sqlc
 ```

 ## License